Rocket launches visible near Daytona Beach, FL

 Daytona Beach lies roughly 60 miles north of Kennedy Space Center, far enough that launches appear as a bright point or slow-moving fireball rather than the close-up spectacle seen from the Space Coast.
 Night launches are reliably visible, and large daytime vehicles leave a contrail across the southern sky.

-The next launch likely visible from Daytona Beach, FL is Falcon 9 Block 5 | Starlink Group 10-47 — in 2 days.
-Look toward the south-southeast; it should climb into view a few minutes after liftoff.
+The next launch likely visible from Daytona Beach, FL is Falcon 9 Block 5 | Starlink Group 10-45 — tomorrow.
+From Daytona Beach, FL: look 149° (SSE); it should climb into view a few minutes after liftoff. 💥 Booster-return launches can bring a sonic boom to Daytona Beach — see the SpaceX sonic boom guide.

 Upcoming launches you may see from Daytona Beach, FL